The Fort Independence Tribe is seeking qualified individuals for the following positions:

 The objective of this opportunity is to invite federally recognized Indian tribes and tribal organizations to submit proposals for financial assistance for projects and activities that develop, manage, and protect tribal water and related resources.
 Through this opportunity, Reclamation provides funding for projects that increase water reliability consistent with sections 3 and 4 of the October 19, 2018, Presidential Memorandum on Promoting the Reliable Supply and Delivery of Water in the West.
 For more information, visit the funding opportunity description.

 To view and/or receive ITEP’s American Indian Air Quality Training Program newsletter, Native Voices, click here!

-Applications Due: April 27, 2020
+Applications Due: May 21, 2020